wangyuahn/MYCHATBOT/README_EN.md

 4. Questions and answers in the corpus are separated by **\t**
 5. Knowledge base data will be automatically cycled for pretraining during training

-## Extension Suggestions

-1. Add more domain knowledge bases to improve the model's knowledge coverage
-2. Implement more complex dialogue management strategies to support multi-turn conversations
-3. Add sentiment analysis to generate more context-appropriate responses
-4. Integrate external APIs to provide real-time information query capabilities

 ## Contribution